+Give the major organic product of reaction:

-• polar aprotic solvent, strong nucleophile, SN2, allylic position more reactive 1 EQUIVALENT will ONLY REACT at the carbon where SN2 will be fastest Alkyl Halides : page 2 4 E2 Elimination Reaction HERE is straightforward $S{\!N\!}2$ at a primary bromide.....
+- Polar aprotic solvent, strong nucleophile, SN2, allylic position more reactive. - 1 equivalent will only react at the carbon where SN2 will be fastest, there is only enough reagent to react once.

+4 E2 Elimination Reaction

+Here is a reaction that we now know, straightforward $S_N 2$ at a primary bromide.....

-• what about this reaction? $S_N 2$ is not possible here (3° bromide), yet there certainly is a reaction does E2 instead!
+• What about this reaction?
+SN2 is not possible here (3° bromide), yet there certainly is a reaction.

+• The reaction does E2 instead!

-• breaks weak C-Br bond and strong C-H bond, makes strong O-H bond and C=C pi bond • not as exothermic as $S_N2$ , but the reaction converts 2 molecules into 3, favored by entropy AND "converts" strong -OH base into weak -Br base, this lowers the energy of these electrons, which also helps • Just like SN2, all bonds made and broken at same time (all four!) • the -OH acts as a Brønsted base, a strong base is required for E2!
-What we are doing here is using the chemical potential energy (reactive electrons) in the strong base to "drive" this reaction, to make it "go" • The reaction is concerted (all four bonds are made and broken at the same time) 4.1 Product Selectivity in E2: Saytzeff Rule (or Zaitsev, etc.) The Saytzeff Rule: Most substituted alkene is formed in an E2 reaction, if possible Example
+• It breaks weak C-Br bond and strong C-H bond, makes strong O-H bond and C=C pi bond

+• E2 is not as exothermic as S_N2 , but the reaction converts 2 molecules into 3, favored by entropy AND "converts" strong -OH base into weak -Br base, this lowers the energy of these electrons, which also helps

+• Just like S_N2, all bonds made and broken at same time (all four!)

+• The -OH acts as a Brønsted base, a strong base is required for E2!
+What we are doing here is using the chemical potential energy (reactive electrons) in the strong base to "drive" this reaction, to make it "go"

+• The reaction is concerted (all four bonds are made and broken at the same time)

+4.1 Product Selectivity in E2: Saytzeff Rule (or Zaitsev, etc.)

+The Saytzeff Rule: Most substituted alkene is formed in an E2 reaction, if possible

+Example

-• When more than one alkene isomer can be formed in an E2 elimination, the more substituted, more stable alkene isomer is usually formed (see an exception below), this more substituted alkene is called the Sayetzeff alkene, after the Russian chemist of the same name • Sayetzeff's name was translated differently from the Cyrillic into Roman alphabet in different countries, hence Sayetzeff can be spelled multiple ways, Zaitsev is another common spelling · consider how these two E2 products are formed
+• When more than one alkene isomer can be formed in an E2 elimination, the more substituted, more stable alkene isomer is usually formed (see an exception below), this more substituted alkene is called the Sayetzeff alkene, after the Russian chemist of the same name

+• Sayetzeff's name was translated differently from the Cyrillic into Roman alphabet in different countries, hence Sayetzeff can be spelled multiple ways, Zaitsev is another common spelling!

+Consider how these two E2 products are formed:

-Recall, the most substituted alkene is always the most stable alkene isomer • the Sayetzeff/Zaitsev alkene is the most substituted of all possible structurally isomeric alkenes that can be formed in an elimination reaction • E2 eliminations will always form the Sayetzeff/Zaitsev alkene unless there are steric inhibitions, see below 4.2 Reactivity Order for E2 •Decreasing reactivity order: 3° > 2° > 1° halide Example
+Recall, the most substituted alkene is always the most stable alkene isomer.

+• the Sayetzeff/Zaitsev alkene is the most substituted of all possible structurally isomeric alkenes that can be formed in an elimination reaction.

+• E2 eliminations will always form the Sayetzeff/Zaitsev alkene unless there are steric inhibitions, see below.

+4.2 Reactivity Order for E2

+•Decreasing reactivity order: 3° > 2° > 1° halide Example

-• Elimination from a 3° halide tends to give a more substituted alkene product, tends to be faster • This is one way that we can easily distinguish the possibilities of SN2 versus E2, there is simply no SN2 at a tertiary halide, but E2 eliminations tend to be facile (assuming a strong enough base) 4.3 Stereochemistry of E2 Reaction - Again, Molecular Orbital theory provide a very informative picture - · We need to make and break ALL FOUR bonds at the same time, the reaction is concerted - We need to make the new bonds by overlapping the HOMO and the LUMO IN PHASE to make new bonding molecular orbital
+• Elimination from a 3° halide tends to give a more substituted alkene product, tends to be faster

+• This is one way that we can easily distinguish the possibilities of SN2 versus E2, there is simply no SN2 at a tertiary halide, but E2 eliminations tend to be facile (assuming a strong enough base)

+4.3 Stereochemistry of E2 Reaction

+• Again, Molecular Orbital theory provide a very informative picture.

+• We need to make and break all four bonds at the same time, the reaction is concerted.

+• We need to make the new bonds by overlapping the HOMO and the LUMO IN PHASE to make new bonding molecular orbital.